 Mount the pi on the adapter with the USB port facing towards you, and the HDMI connector on the right side.

 Starting the emulator

-Power on the Amiga, the pi will be powered and boot up (the output from the Amiga will be just a black (synced) screen until the CPU emulator is started).
+Power on the Amiga, the pi will be powered and boot up (the output from the Amiga will be just a black screen (or any other single-colored screen, I usually get a red one before the emulator starts) until the CPU emulator is started).